 Sympathetic paragangliomas present with features of catecholamine-excess, such as headaches, palpitations, diaphoresis and hypertension.
 Whereas, parasympathetic paragangliomas present more commonly with mass-effect such as cranial nerve palsies, a neck mass or tinnitus.

-All paragangliomas consist two types of cells; type I and type II.
+All paragangliomas consist of two types of cells; type I and type II.
 The main components are lobules or nests of chief cells (type I); these structures are known as Zellballen.
 They are surrounded by a single layer of sustentacular cells (type II) 4.
 Histologically there are no reliable markers of malignant potential.

 extra-adrenal: arise outside the adrenal gland along the length of the sympathetic chain 2

 thorax (see mediastinal paraganglioma)

 paravertebral (aortosympathetic paraganglia)

 great vessels of the chest (aortopulmonary paraganglia)

 cardiac (extremely rare; may be located along the epicardium, in the atrial cavity, the interatrial septum or the ventricles) 3